The best Pokémon TCG Pocket decks in the meta April 2026

 Custom image for best Pokemon TCG Pocket decks guide with Charizard ex, Starmie ex, and Venusaur ex on a Pokemon TCG Pocket background

-If you’re looking for the best Pokémon TCG Pocket decks, you’re in the right place.
-We’ve spent hours battling online to determine the top picks for the current competitive meta, using different ex cards, trainers, and engines to determine which are the most reliable, before bringing together our best deck builds in one place.
-All you have to do is check you’ve got the right cards, build the deck yourself, and get battling.
+If you're looking for the best Pokémon TCG Pocket decks, you're in the right place.
+We've spent hours battling online to determine the top picks for the current competitive meta, using different ex cards, trainers, and engines to determine which are the most reliable before bringing together our best deck builds in one place.
+All you have to do is check that you've got the right cards, build the deck yourself, and get battling.

 For more on this creature-collecting card game, be sure to check out our Pokémon TCG Pocket tier list and our guide on how to get the rare Pokémon TCG Pocket Mew card.
 Or, if you'd rather get a bit old school, check out our guide to the best Pokémon games, including classics for the Game Boy Advance, Nintendo DS, and beyond, and our complete Pokédex.